External COR Auditor for Construction Companies (BCCSA)

 Operations & Continuous Improvement

-• Regular workplace inspections
+Regular workplace inspections completed

 • Corrective actions tracked and closed